gruntwork-io/cloud-nuke/README.md

 - Inspecting and deleting all ECR Repositories in an AWS account
 - Inspecting and deleting all Config service recorders in an AWS account
 - Inspecting and deleting all Config service rules in an AWS account
+- Inspecting and deleting all CloudWatch Alarms in an AWS Account

 ### BEWARE!